Trump’s tax returns released after long fight with Congress

-Democrats in Congress released six years’ worth of former President Donald Trump’s tax returns on Friday, the culmination of a yearslong effort to learn about the finances of a onetime business mogul who broke decades of political norms when he refused to voluntarily release the information as he sought the White House.
+(AP) – Democrats in Congress released six years’ worth of former President Donald Trump’s tax returns on Friday, the culmination of a yearslong effort to learn about the finances of a onetime business mogul who broke decades of political precedent when he refused to voluntarily release the information as he sought the White House.

+The returns, which include redactions of some personal sensitive information such as Social Security and bank account numbers, are from 2015 to 2020.
+They span nearly 6,000 pages, including more than 2,700 pages of individual returns from Trump and his wife, Melania, and more than 3,000 pages in returns for Trump’s business entities.

 Trump had refused to release his returns when he ran for president and had waged a legal battle to keep them secret while he was in the White House.
 But the Supreme Court ruled last month that he had to turn them over to the tax-writing Ways and Means Committee.